Conrad Tao: 2014 to 2015

 Tao rejoined Baltimore Symphony to play Shostakovich's Piano Concerto No. 1 at several venues.
 He opened the New York Youth Symphony season at Carnegie Hall with Rachmaninoff's Rhapsody.
 Tao's composition "Public Service Announcement (dogs and cats)" was premiered at Merkin Hall in New York City in November by the New York Virtuoso Singers.
 He reprised the Rhapsody in Malaysia and also with the Swedish Radio Symphony Orchestra in Stockholm.
 NPR selected Tao's performance of Bach's Toccata in F-sharp minor as one of public radio's best in-studio performances of 2014.
 Tao played Beethoven's Emperor Concerto among other pieces with the Boulder Philharmonic Orchestra, which also played his piece, "Pángǔ".
 He played Mozart's Piano Concerto No. 21 with the Orlando Philharmonic Orchestra and, at short notice with the Utah Symphony, played Beethoven's Piano Concerto No. 5.
 He joined the Knoxville Symphony Orchestra to play Mozart's Piano Concerto No. 25, with "exuberant enchantment" and "seemingly innate storytelling ability".

 Tao was the 2015/16 DSO Artist-in-residence, with whom he performed Rachmaninoff's Rhapsody, Aaron Copland's piano sonata, four of Rachmaninoff's Études-Tableaux, Op.
 39, the violin-and-piano version of Rachmaninoff's Vocalise, Bartók's "Contrasts", Prokofiev's "Piano Sonata No. 7" and Miklós Rózsa's Spellbound Concerto, among other pieces.
 He also composed for the orchestra, curated concert programs, participated in radio broadcasts and gave recitals and master classes.
 Also in 2015, Tao played Gershwin's Rhapsody in Blue with the Hawaii Youth Symphony and gave several performances with San Diego Symphony, playing Shostakovich's Piano Concerto No. 1, among other pieces.
 With Alabama Symphony Orchestra, he played Prokofiev's Piano Concerto No. 3.
 He played Beethoven's Emperor Concerto and other works at the Music in the Mountains festival in California, Rachmaninoff's Rhapsody with San Francisco Symphony, and Gershwin's Rhapsody in Blue with Sun Valley Summer Symphony.
 He returned to the Aspen Music Festival to play several programs that included Schumann's "Carnaval", Poulenc's sextet for piano and wind, and Beethoven's Fantasia in C minor.

 Later in 2015, Tao premiered his concerto An Adjustment for piano, chamber orchestra, and iGadgets, at the Kimmel Center for the Performing Arts in Philadelphia, where he was also the soloist in Saint-Saëns' Piano Concerto No. 2.
 Inspired by Tao's experiences with depression, An Adjustment combines "in the most imaginative way the current style of spiritual post-Romanticism and '90s techno club music."
-His "Pángǔ" was performed by the Pittsburgh Symphony Orchestra, and Tao joined the orchestra to give a "not only thrillingly rhythmical, but extraordinarily sensitive" account of Gershwin's Concerto in F. Tao made stops in Europe, Brazil and the US to play concerts including a recital based on his album, Pictures.
+His "Pángǔ" was performed by the Pittsburgh Symphony Orchestra, and Tao joined the orchestra to give a "not only thrillingly rhythmical, but extraordinarily sensitive" account of Gershwin's Concerto in F. Tao made stops in Europe, Brazil and the U.S. to play concerts including a recital based on his album, Pictures.
 He rejoined Pacific Symphony with Prokofiev's Piano Concerto No. 3.